davidho104/davidho104/README.md

-## Hi there 👋 I'm David - [Portfolio Website]
+## Hi there 👋 I'm David

 ### I'm a software engineer with a passion for front-end development, UI/UX design, and project management.
 <br/>

-- 🏫  &nbsp; My position has recently been affected by Covid-19 and I am currently looking for opportunities!
+💼  &nbsp; My position has recently been affected by Covid-19 and I am currently looking for opportunities.
+Open to all referrals!
+🥅  &nbsp; 2020 Goals:
+- Find an awesome company/role
+- Build cool projects
-- 🥅  &nbsp; 2020 Goals: Pick up more software and project management skills
+- Pick up more software & project management skills
 <br/>

 ### What am I doing now?
- > Working on projects, attending virtual hackathons, improving my portfolio, and job searching.
+ > Coding away on projects, attending virtual hackathons, and job searching.

 <br/>